marharyta-aleksandrova/kPO/README.md

 This directory contains the code in ``Python`` for the paper "*k*-Pareto Optimality-Based Sorting with Maximization of Choice", preprint is available [here](https://arxiv.org/abs/2201.08206).
+The notebooks can be run directly in Google Colab.
+Alternatively, you can download the repo and run it locally on your machine.

 To generate images demonstrating different characteristics of sorting by *k*-Pareto optimality, check [`plots-for-paper.ipynb`](plots-for-paper.ipynb) notebook.